-A tummy tuck is a major surgical procedure that slims and smooths the abdomen, removing excess skin and tightening the abdominal muscles in the process.
+A tummy tuck is a major surgical procedure that slims and smooths the abdomen, removing the excess fat and skin and tightening the abdominal muscles in the process.
 The procedure involves general anesthesia (being put under for surgery by an anesthesiologist), incisions made in the abdomen, and a substantial recovery period.

 The surgery itself varies from patient to patient.
-Generally speaking, however, most tummy tucks are performed as follows:
+Generally speaking, however, most tummy tuck are performed as follows:

 First, you will be put under general anesthesia via an IV.
 Next, your plastic surgeon will make two incisions: